Executive Summary

 That question captures the core issue better than any metric alone.
 The problem was not simply that users needed more onboarding sessions.
 It was that the product did not consistently create clarity, confidence, or forward momentum on its own.

-A deeper disconnect sat underneath the churn problem: Semrush was being marketed in ways that appealed to beginners, while the product experience often required more fluency than many of those users had.
+A deeper disconnect lay beneath the churn problem: Semrush was being marketed to beginners, while the product experience often required more fluency than many of those users had.
 That gap between acquisition messaging and actual usability increased the likelihood of confusion, weak activation, and churn.